Ichoran/teensy-stimulus/README.md

 7. Total number of microseconds off for starting pulses (10 digits)
 8. Total number of microseconds off for ending pulses (10 digits)

 Overall, the reply is 61 bytes long.
+There are no separators between the characters.

-For analog outputs, the difference between the target time for changing voltage and the actual time is reported instead of starting pulse edge values, and there are no stats for ending pulses.
 This data will be preserved after the run is complete.
 Since this reporting is expensive and may itself induce timing errors, it is recommended to only call this between stimuli or during debugging.

 ## Visual feedback